 I think I've also improved a lot in terms of my mixing of tracks.
 The course taught me how to do this as I now find not only the final mixdown a lot easier, but also the whole process of putting the track together as you can hear it coming together piece by piece.
 You hear how each part will fit in the mix as you develop them.
 So I think the course has helped me improve all round as an artist and producer.

 Duvz: I am currently working on tracks for a few things actually.
 I plan to release an EP on my own label, Platform, at some stage.
 I've begun working on an opening track for this which is a bit more experimental and different from my previous work, while still fitting with the sound and style that I like to play and produce.
-I am also still working away and sending on any tracks that I finish which I think will be suited to Soma Records and I have an EP coming out with Distrackt Records.
+I am also still working away and sending on any tracks that I finish which I think will be suited to Soma Records.